awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-moduledefaultversion.md

 # AWS::CloudFormation::ModuleDefaultVersion<a name="aws-resource-cloudformation-moduledefaultversion"></a>

 Specifies the default version of a module\.
-The default version of the module will be used in CloudFormation operations for this account and region\.
+The default version of the module will be used in CloudFormation operations for this account and Region\.

 To register a module version, use the `[AWS::CloudFormation::ModuleVersion](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudformation-moduleversion.html)` resource\.